Guide to Standing Charges for Businesses

-Due to the current situation within the energy market, there are no energy suppliers offering no standing charge tariff deals.
+Due to the current situation within the energy market, no energy suppliers are offering no standing charge tariff deals.
 Even before the current volatility in the energy market, there were very few that chose to offer such deals.

 Are standing charges still payable if you’re not using gas or electricity?

-Because standing charges are used to help cover the costs of supplying energy to your domestic and business properties.
+Because standing charges are used to help cover the costs of supplying energy to your business and domestic properties.
 Some people assume they will only be payable when gas or electricity is being used within the property.